 Step 1: Discover

-Tableau Blueprint includes the Tableau Blueprint Planner, a comprehensive planning asset that will help you systematically gather the right information needed to link data with your strategic initiatives, define your analytics strategy, discover analytics use cases, and assemble the Executive Sponsor Roles and Responsibilities and Tableau Project Team Roles and Responsibilities.
+Tableau Blueprint includes the Tableau Blueprint Planner, a comprehensive planning asset that will help you systematically gather the right information needed to link data with your strategic initiatives, define your analytics strategy, discover analytics and predictions use cases, and assemble the Executive Sponsor Roles and Responsibilities and Tableau Project Team Roles and Responsibilities.
 This will ensure you are evaluating the needs of the organization holistically, so you can scope a vision and strategy that will suit your entire organization and grow with you over time.
 After completing discovery, you should have a greater sense of the direction you are headed with your analytics strategy and the roles needed to execute on it.
 Discovery should be revisited as you expand to new users and use cases, but having a clear view of the future state will help you make decisions as you move forward.

 Step 2: Govern

 As mentioned above, a clear approach to governance is a pivotal point in the process and must be addressed early.
 Governance is pervasive throughout every workstream.
 The time invested up front to collaboratively define governance gives people confidence to trust the data, use it responsibly, and participate in the processes that surround it.
-Tableau Governance covers all aspects of governance in Tableau and help you determine the best approach for your teams, data, and content.
+Tableau Governance covers all aspects of governance in Tableau and helps you determine the best approach for your teams, data, and content.
 Working through the areas within data and content governance, you will define standards, policies, and roles who perform the corresponding actions and processes in the governance models.

 Step 3: Deploy